CSCfi/csc-user-guide/docs/computing/ncu.md

 command to execute the code.
 Running is otherwise similar to that of any other CUDA job on [Puhti](running/example-job-scripts-puhti.md#single-gpu) or [Mahti](running/example-job-scripts-mahti.md#1-2-gpu-job-ie-gpusmall-partition).

-An example of usage and output of `nsys`:
+An example of usage and output of `ncu`:
 ```
-$ nsys profile -o results_file --stats=true --force-overwrite true ./a.out
+$ ncu --set full -k compute_tendencies_x_276_gpu -s 4 -c 1 -o myreport ./a.out
 Collecting data...
 Processing events...
 Capturing symbol files...